The Simple Investor (and 5 big threats)

 The cost of buying a home doubles.

-5 to 10 years pass and they're still planning to invest "someday."
+5 to 10 years pass and they're still planning to start investing "someday."

 Do what most people don't.